-Although the term conditional costs agreements may not sound too familiar it’s actually just another term ‘no no win, no fee’.
-The reason for such agreements is to ensure that people who have been injured due to someone else’s negligence can access legal representation regardless of whether or not they have the financial capital available to pay for upfront.
+Although the term conditional costs agreements may not sound too familiar it’s actually just another term ‘no win, no fee’.
+The reason for such agreements is to ensure that people who have been injured due to someone else’s negligence can access legal representation regardless of whether or not they have the financial capital available to pay their legal fees upfront.

-No win – no fee does not guarantee you pay nothing if you lose.
-In this article, we’re going to cover what you need to know about conditional costs agreements.
+With some law firms no win – no fee does not guarantee you pay nothing if you lose.
+In this article, we’re going to cover what you need to look out for before agreeing to sign a conditional costs agreements.

-In a ‘no win ‐ no fee’ costs agreement, a personal injury lawyer makes an agreement with a plaintiff stating that “the legal costs associated with their claim will only be deemed payable upon a successful outcome.
+In a ‘no win ‐ no fee’ costs agreement, a law firm makes an agreement with a plaintiff stating that “the legal costs associated with their claim will only be deemed payable upon a successful outcome.

-To put it simply, this means that the lawyer agrees to take the financial risk on behalf of the plaintiff in case the claim unsuccessful, and if it is, the lawyer will not pursue the plaintiff for the fees.
-On the other hand, the plaintiff agrees to pay the lawyer only if their claim is successful.
+To put it simply, this means that the legal practice agrees to take the financial risk on behalf of the plaintiff in case the claim unsuccessful, and if it is, they will not pursue the plaintiff for the fees.
+On the other hand, the plaintiff agrees to pay the firm only if their claim is successful.
 However, it’s worth noting from a plaintiffs perspective, that in most cases, the legal costs are recovered from the losing party or their insurance company.

 However, agreements aren’t always simple and there are many other important factors that should be taken into consideration before agreeing to, or signing any contracts.
 For example, depending on who you are making your claim with, you may be covered for the lawyers own professional fees but their disbursements.

 Legal costs are broken down into two categories, professional costs and disbursements.